SaW2017/CompilerConstruction/README.txt

 build.xml:
 change javacc-Home Path

-before running - delete old packages, otherwise you`ll get an error because of same named files. if an error occurs after building, then there isn`t a package set in the specified files, please set it manually
+before running - delete old compiled classes, otherwise you`ll get an error because of same named files. if an error occurs after building, then there isn`t a package set in the specified files, please set it manually